myzhang93/steelwebsite/app/customized-parts/Kitchen Equipment.md

 ### Major Kitchen Equipment Applications of Stainless Steel

 1. **Worktops and Countertops**
-   Heavy-duty commercial and residential counters made from 1.2–2.0 mm 304 or 316 sheet with No.4 or HL finish.
+   Heavy-duty commercial and residential counters made from 1.2–2.0 mm 304 or 316 [stainless steel sheet](/products/stainless-steel-sheet) with No.4 or HL finish.
 Seamless welded corners prevent contamination.

 2. **Sinks and Basins**
    Deep-drawn or fabricated sinks in single, double, or multi-bowl designs.
 316L preferred for high-chloride environments.